Effects of Tryptophan

 Negative Side Effects of Tryptophan

-While tryptophan can help with depression and insomnia, the potential negative side effects are many.
+While tryptophan can help with depression and insomnia, the potential negative side effects need to be examined before using any supplements.
 If you experience any of the following side effects while taking tryptophan, it's important to contact your doctor immediately.

 EMS (Eosinophilia-Myalgia Syndrome)

-EMS (Eosinophilia Myalgia Syndrome) is one of the main reasons tryptophan was recalled back in 1990.
-At the time it was a popular health food supplement until it was linked to EMS, a highly debilitating systemic disease which can cause permanent damage.
+EMS (Eosinophilia Myalgia Syndrome) is one of the main reasons tryptophan was recalled and banned in the U.S. back in late 80's.
+At the time, it was a popular health food supplement until it was linked to EMS, a highly-debilitating, systemic disease which can cause permanent damage.
+A manufacturing error produced a contaminant, resulting in over 1,500 cases and 27 deaths.
+The error was quickly corrected, and to date, there have been no additional EMS cases due to the supplement.
+In fact, the U.S. has since reversed the 20-year ban on the supplement.

-Side effects include flu-like symptoms in the acute phase along with the following:
+Side effects of EMS include flu-like symptoms in the acute phase along with the following:

 • Burning rashes